lindenbergresearch/BMP2TXT/README.md

 *Version 0.0.9a*

 __This is still an alpha version, just for testing purpose.__
 Written for creating fonts for LRT/OS.
-All rights MIT licenced.
+All rights MIT licensed.

 * supports 8x16 per character bitmap fonts *(DOS like)*
 * supports Windows bitmap file format encoded with a 1-Bit color depth